Fire Agate Rockhounding

 Here is a listing of some of the different Fire Agate Gemstone mineral locations.
-A few of these sites are open to public rockhounding and others are private mining claims or are located on restricted Public Lands where any type of mineral collection is prohibited.
+A few of these sites are open to public rockhounding and others are private mining claims or are located on restricted public lands, or tribal lands, where any type of mineral collection is prohibited by the general public.
 Some of the mine owners such as those at Oatman and Opal Hill do offer a 'fee to dig' service.
 Please respect the rights of private property owners and mining claims holders at all times, as well as respecting our public lands for current and future generations.
-Remember that it is illegal to go rockhounding to collect rocks and minerals off of the public lands for commercial purposes (you can not sell what you collect).
+Remember that it is illegal to go rockhounding to collect rocks and minerals off of the public lands for commercial purposes (you are not suppose to sell what you collect).
 If you have questions on this issue please contact your local Bureau Of Land Management office.

 Black Hills, Arizona - BLM Public Rockhounding Site